-Walnuts are rich in arginine which helps the liver get rid of ammonia.
+Walnuts are rich in arginine that helps the liver get rid of ammonia.
 These nuts are also rich in glutathione and healthy fats.

 What to Avoid

-Trans-fat has no nutritional benefits but are found in a lot of different foods like:
+Trans fat has no nutritional benefits but is found in a lot of different foods like: